Keith Burkinshaw

 Harry Keith Burkinshaw (born 23 June 1935) is an English former professional footballer and football manager.
 He is one of the most successful managers of Tottenham Hotspur, winning three major trophies for the club as manager there.
+He was the last English manager to win the UEFA Cup in 1984.

 Playing career

 Burkinshaw was born in Higham, Barnsley, West Riding of Yorkshire.
 He passed his 11-plus and attended Barnsley grammar school, being in the same school year as Michael Parkinson.
 He obtained six O-levels and after leaving school, he began his footballing career with Midland League side Denaby United while working at Dodworth Colliery.
 He had a brief spell as an amateur with Wolverhampton Wanderers before joining Liverpool in November 1953.
 He spent a period in the British Army, serving alongside Duncan Edwards in Wales.

 Burkinshaw played just once for Liverpool, against Port Vale in April 1955, moving to Workington in December 1957 for a fee of £3,000.
 He was player-manager of Workington between November 1964 and March 1965, leaving to join Scunthorpe United in May 1965, having played 293 league games for Workington.
 He played a further 108 league games for Scunthorpe, and had a short spell as caretaker manager before retiring from playing in May 1968.